Samuel Clarke Pomeroy – Disgraced Kansas Senator

 “Your victory is but an adjournment of the question from the halls of legislation at Washington to the prairies of the freedom-loving West, and there, sir, we shall beat you.”

-In connection with his management of the aid committee for the relief of the people of Kansas in the great drought of 1860 he was charged with irregular conduct, but was exonerated in March, 1861.
+In connection with his management of the aid committee for the relief of the people of Kansas in the great drought of 1860, he was charged with irregular conduct but was exonerated in March 1861.
 On April 4, 1861, he was elected as one of the first United States Senators from Kansas and was re-elected in 1867.

-During the troubles over the Cherokee Neutral Lands, many of the people of the state lost confidence in Pomeroy, and in 1873 he was defeated for re-election to the senate by John J. Ingalls.
-It was in connection with this senatorial election that State Senator A. M. York, of Montgomery County, made his sensational charges of bribery against Senator Pomeroy.
-The charges were investigated by a committee of the United States Senate and also by a joint committee of the Kansas Legislature.
-On March 3, 1873, a majority of the former committee reported that “the whole transaction, whatever view be taken of it, is the result of a concerted plot to defeat Mr. Pomeroy.”
-Three days later, the committee of the State Legislature reported Pomeroy “guilty of the crime of bribery, and attempting to corrupt, by offers of money, members of the legislature.”
-On October 11, 1873, while the political opposition to Pomeroy was at its height, he was shot by Martin F. Conway in Washington, the bullet entering the right breast, inflicting a painful but not serious wound.
+During the troubles over the Cherokee Neutral Lands, many of the people of the state lost confidence in Pomeroy, and in 1873, he was defeated for re-election to the senate by John J. Ingalls.
+In connection with this senatorial election, State Senator A.M.
+York of Montgomery County made his sensational bribery charges against Senator Pomeroy.
+A United States Senate committee and a Kansas Legislature joint committee investigated the charges.
+On March 3, 1873, most of the former committee reported that “the whole transaction, whatever view be taken of it, is the result of a concerted plot to defeat Mr. Pomeroy.”
+Three days later, the committee of the State Legislature reported Pomeroy as “guilty of the crime of bribery, and attempting to corrupt, by offers of money, members of the legislature.”
+On October 11, 1873, while the political opposition to Pomeroy was at its height, he was shot by Martin F. Conway in Washington, D.C., the bullet entering the right breast, inflicting a painful but not serious wound.
 Conway claimed that Pomeroy had ruined him and his family.

-After the bribery case against him was dismissed, Pomeroy returned to the East and died at Whitinsville, Massachusetts on August 27, 1891.
+After the bribery case against him was dismissed, Pomeroy returned to the East and died at Whitinsville, Massachusetts, on August 27, 1891.

-Compiled and edited by Kathy Alexander/Legends of Kansas, updated June 2020.
+Compiled and edited by Kathy Alexander/Legends of Kansas, updated February 2024.

 Also See: